babelouest/taliesin/docs/INSTALL.md

 $ sqlite3 [path/to/taliesin.db] < taliesin.sqlite3.sql
 ```

-##### Glewlwyd OAuth2 token validation
+##### OAuth2 token validation

-If you set the config parameter `use_oauth2_authentication` to true, you must set the configuration values to correspond with your OAuth2 Glewlwyd server.
-The Glewlwyd configuration block is labelled `jwt`.
+If you set the config parameter `use_oidc_authentication` to true, you must set the configuration values to verify the access tokens provided by the OAuth2 server.

-In this block, you must set the value `use_rsa` to `true` if you use RSA signatures for the tokens, then specify the path to the RSA public key file in the value `rsa_pub_file`.
-If you use an ECDSA signature, set the parameter `use_ecdsa` to true and set the path to your ECDSA public key file.
-If you use `sha` digest as signature, set `use_sha` to `true`, then specify the secret used to encode the tokens in the value `sha_secret`.
+In the `oidc` block, you must set `server_remote_config` or `server_public_jwks`:

+- `server_remote_config`: address to the `.well-known/openid-configuration` url of the OAuth2 server
+- `server_remote_config_verify_cert`: set to false if you want to ignore TLS certificate error in the `.well-known/openid-configuration` url
+- `server_public_jwks`: path to the OAuth2 server public keys to validate the access token signature
+- `iss`: issuer to verify when checking access tokens, mandatory if `server_public_jwks` is set
+- `realm` realm claim to verify, optional
+- `aud` aud claim to verify, optional
+- `dpop_max_iat`: maximum duration for a DPoP token, optional

 #### webapp/config.json file

 Copy `webapp/config.json.sample` to `webapp/config.json` and edit the file `webapp/config.json` with your own settings.

-If you want to setup Taliesin without OAuth2, you can use have a `config.json` like this:
+If you want to setup Taliesin without OAuth2 authentication, you can use have a `config.json` like this:

 ```javascript
 {